Ahmed-Nadeem-Malik/Multiplayer-Websocket-Browser-Game/README.md

-# WebSocket Game Backend
+# Multiplayer WebSocket Browser Game (Agar.io-Inspired)

-A real-time multiplayer game backend built with Kotlin and Ktor.
-The server owns the game state, processes player inputs, resolves collisions, and broadcasts updates over WebSockets.
-It also serves the client entry page and static assets.

-## Game Summary

-Players join a shared arena, move with continuous input, collect dots to grow, and avoid collisions.
-The game is authoritative on the server, which applies movement updates, resolves interactions, and notifies all connected clients of world changes.
-Bots are spawned to keep the arena active even when few humans are connected.

-## Backend Capabilities

-### Core Systems

-- **Authoritative state management** for players, dots, and sessions
+A real-time, Agar.io-style multiplayer arena built with Kotlin + Ktor.
+This project showcases an authoritative game server, a WebSocket-driven client, and a fast broadcast loop that keeps every player in sync.
+It’s a compact but serious demonstration of real-time networking, game-state management, and server-side simulation.

+## Why This Project Stands Out

+- **Authoritative server loop** that owns all player, dot, and collision state
-- **Real-time WebSocket pipeline** for movement inputs and broadcasts
+- **High-frequency WebSocket pipeline** for input capture and world updates
-- **Collision resolution** with elimination notifications and session cleanup
+- **Deterministic collision handling** with elimination events and graceful cleanup
-- **Bot simulation** to populate the arena and stress live updates
+- **Bot simulation layer** that stress-tests the arena under load
-- **HTTP routing** for the landing page and health checks
-- **Template rendering** using Pebble for the index page

-### Key Features

-- **Low-latency updates** with broadcast fan-out to all sessions
-- **Server-side validation** of player configuration and movement inputs
-- **Graceful elimination flow** with delayed disconnects
-- **Centralized registries** for player and session management
-- **Pluggable Ktor modules** for routing, sockets, and templating
+- **Clean modular Ktor architecture** for routing, sockets, templating, and game logic
+- **Polished client UX** with a responsive canvas renderer and reconnect handling

+## Gameplay Overview

+Players spawn into a shared circular arena, consume dots to grow, and collide to eliminate smaller opponents.
+Movement is continuous, input-driven, and validated server-side.
+The server broadcasts authoritative updates to all sessions, while bots keep the world active even with low player counts.

-## System Architecture
+## Architecture at a Glance

-The backend uses an event loop pattern around WebSockets.
-Player input drives game state updates, which are broadcast to every connected session.

 ```
 ┌─────────────────────────────────────────────────────────────────┐